KPI of the Day – Sales: % Share of wallet

 Reaching the customer’s wallet as deep as possible is an intricate task, one which has several pathways:

-- Identifying the maximum amount of top spenders in a certain group that have been willing to invest in the company’s products and capitalizing on their purchasing power;
+- Identifying the maximum amount of top spenders in a certain group that has been willing to invest in the company’s products and capitalizing on their purchasing power;

 - Focusing on increasing the % SOW of customers who spend less (to reach maximum levels);